 Awards Ceremonies

-The “Wealth Watchers Financial Literacy Advocate Award” began in 2007 to recognize a company or individual who made a significant contribution to the field of financial literacy at a national level.
+The “Wealth Watchers Financial Literacy Advocate Award” began in 2007 to recognize an entity or an individual who made a significant contribution to the field of financial literacy at a national level.
 Doug Tillett, from the Federal Reserve Bank of Chicago, cleverly nicknamed the award “The Benny” which is still in use today.
 Wealth Watchers proudly presents two awards each year.

 2007 Award Winners